hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 # Lava Lamp

-In the past week, two high-profile art critics called an AI artworks a "lava lamp," ([Ben Davis](https://news.artnet.com/art-world/refik-anadol-unsupervised-moma-2242329), [Jerry Saltz](https://www.vulture.com/article/jerry-saltz-moma-refik-anadol-unsupervised.html)), and [a third used the term for AI art in general](https://www.newyorker.com/culture/cultural-comment/what-can-ai-art-teach-us-about-the-real-thing).
+In the past week, two high-profile art critics called an AI artwork a "lava lamp," ([Ben Davis](https://news.artnet.com/art-world/refik-anadol-unsupervised-moma-2242329), [Jerry Saltz](https://www.vulture.com/article/jerry-saltz-moma-refik-anadol-unsupervised.html)), and [a third used the term for AI art in general](https://www.newyorker.com/culture/cultural-comment/what-can-ai-art-teach-us-about-the-real-thing).

-**How It's Useful**: Illustrates how something can be visually dazzling but otherwise hollow of meaning or significance.
+**How It's Useful**: Something can be dazzling but otherwise hollow of meaning or significance.

 **The Not-So-Subtext**: This stuff is just gimmicky eye-candy.

-**How It's Misleading**: Dismisses the value of [experimentation](/2022/10/11/amateurs.html), form, and the many great things that have already been created with these techniques.
+**How It's Misleading**: Dismisses the value of [experimentation](/2022/10/11/amateurs.html), form, and the many great things that have already been created with these techniques that are more than just visuals.

 # [Parrots](https://dl.acm.org/doi/10.1145/3442188.3445922)

 Large Language Models (LLMs) are not sentient or intelligent, they are trained to produce high-probability sequences of text similar to a training corpus, like a parrot repeating things it has heard, without understanding.

-**How It's Useful**: Deflates the wrong, misleading notions of AI sentience and intelligence.
+**How It's Useful**:  You can generate valid text without understanding.
+Deflates the wrong, misleading notions of AI sentience and intelligence.

 **The Not-So-Subtext**: These things are convincing nonsense generators.

-**How It's Misleading**: It doesn't quite ring true, because parrots repeats words or phrases, but you couldn't ask them to, say, generate an essay.
+**How It's Misleading**: The analogy doesn't really resonate because parrots only repeat isolated words or phrases.
+A parrot can't compose a coherent essay for you.
 LLMs are much richer models than just repeating sentences.

 # A Blurry JPEG